 CFD Leverage Example and Margin Example and Examples

-Margin required : It is the amount of money your cfd broker requires from you as a trader to open a trade position.
-It's expressed in percentages.
+Margin required : It's the amount of money your cfd broker requires from you to open a position.
+It is expressed in percents.

 Equity : It is the total amount of capital you've in your account.

 Used margin : amount of money in your account that has already been used up when buying a cfd contract, this contract is one that is displayed in open positions.
-As a trader you cannot use this sum of money after opening a trade because you've already used it & it's not available to you.
+As a trader you can not use this amount of money after opening a trade because you have already used it & it is not available to you.

-In other terms, because your cfd broker has opened up a position for you using capital you've borrowed, you must keep this usable margin for your account as a security to allow you to continue using this Leverage Examples he has given you.
+In other words, because your cfd broker has opened up a position for you using capital you've borrowed, you must maintain this usable margin for your account as a security to allow you to continue using this cfd Leverage Examples he has given you.

-Free margin : amount in your account which you can use to execute new trades.
-This is the amount of money in your trading account which hasn't yet been cfd Leverage Examples because you've not yet opened a trade using this money - this money is also very important for you as a investor because it enables you to continue holding your open trades as described below.
+Free margin : amount in your account which you can use to open new trades.
+This is the amount of money in your trading account which hasn't yet been cfd Leverage Examples because you have not yet opened a trade using this money - this money is also very important for you as a investor because it enables you to continue holding your open trades as described below.

-However, if you over use cfd trading Leverage Example, this free margin will drop below a certain % at which your cfd broker will have to close all your trades automatically, leaving you with a large loss.
-Cfd broker at this point stops out all your position because if your trades were to be left open they would lose the money that you have borrowed from them.
+However, if you over use cfd trading Leverage Example, this free margin will drop below a certain percent at which your cfd broker will have to close all your positions automatically, leaving you with a big loss.
+Cfd broker at this point closes all your position because if your positions are left open they would lose the money you've borrowed from them.

-Difference Between CFD Leverage Example Set by the Broker and Used Leverage Example
+Difference Between CFD Leverage Example Set by the Broker and Used CFD Leverage Example

-If the set cfd trading Leverage Example is 100: 1, it means that you can borrow up to 100 dollars for every dollar that you have in your trading account but you do not have to borrow all the $100 dollars for every dollar you have, but you can decide to borrow 50:1 or 20:1.
-In this case allthough the leverage option set 100:1 your used cfd Leverage Example will be the 50:1 or 20:1 that you have borrowed to make a trade position.
+If the set cfd trading Leverage Example is 100: 1, it means that you can borrow up to 100 dollars for every dollar that you have in your cfds trading account but you do not have to borrow all the 100 dollars for every dollar you have, but you can decide to borrow 50:1 or 20:1.
+In this case even though the leverage option set 100:1 your used cfd Leverage Example will be the 50:1 or 20:1 that you have borrowed to make a trade.

 Example: